 More and more opportunities came in regards to my education.
 I would receive emails out of the blue asking me to write about the Christian faith for websites and magazines.
 I started my own ministry, Gospel Grammar, and was blessed by quite the online audience.
 I was also blessed with a wife and our daughter.

 In early 2018, that marriage came to a screeching halt.
 There had been several separations in the past, but this one has been permanent.
 I need to be clear about something here.
 I’m not asking for prayer concerning a broken marriage.
 We are both at peace with the decisions that have been made.
 It doesn’t mean one of us is a bad person or that one of us doesn’t love Jesus enough.

 It simply means there has been a ton of hurt and pain and we are both ready to move on with life.
 As parents of our little girl, we get along better right now than we have for years.
 Actually, we can say that about each of the times we have separated.
 But, we begin to get along so well that one of us talks the other into trying to save the marriage again.
 Every time, the separations are harder.
-It leads to hurting one another, especially our daughter.
+It leads to hurt one another, especially our daughter.
 We both are finished with that.
 Now, the fear part.

 As I mentioned, since 2012, there’s been one goal, professionally.
 To write about God and the Bible.
 I’ve spent years of my life pursuing an education in theology.
 I’ll be honest.
 More than once, I’ve been willing to try and fix my marriage simply to save the opportunity of being known as a “Christian” writer.

 I get it.
 People have a hard time listening or reading something about applying Scripture to their daily lives written by someone who is divorced.
 Jesus was pretty clear on where He stood on the subject.
 Back in 2018, just following the separation, I spoke to several people about pursuing this passion and calling I have.
 I got a ton of great feedback.
 Some of it encouraged me to pursue what I wanted to do.